 Plan your visit to Gubalowka in the evening to enjoy sunset over Tatra!

-Several marked trails cross Gubalowka; have a look below to find out how to extend your visit.
+There are several marked trails cross Gubalowka; have a look below to find out how to extend your visit.
 We recommend these hikes in Podhale:

 – Hike to Butorowy Wierch.
 Located 2 km from Gubalowka’s top along RED trail, Butorowy Wierch provides breath taking views to Tatra range.
 Once you’re done, you can take a chair lift down to Zakopane or alternatively walk a bit further to Pajakowka and follow a YELLOW trail to Zakopane (45 minutes walk to Dolne Krupowki).